gan1m3d/s1mple_honeypot/README.md

 # SSH Honeypot

-A small, interactive SSH honeypot written in Python.
+A interactive SSH honeypot written in Python.
 It accepts almost any SSH authentication attempt and gives attackers a fake interactive shell.
 All commands are logged for analysis.

 This project is intended for education, research, and defensive security use cases.